gbv/paia/paia.md

     ------ ------ ----------- -----------------------------------------
      doc    0..n   document    list of documents (order is irrelevant)
     ------ ------ ----------- -----------------------------------------
-mapping to RDF
-  : see [documents in RDF]

 In most cases, each document will have an item URI for a particular copy, but users may also have requested an edition.